The key is aptitude training

 When working with young athletes (6 to 7 years old), one needs to adopt a progression template within which to work.
 No template can ever be applied to 100% of your athletes 100% of the time - that is the beauty of coaching; understanding what to apply, when and for how long (i.e. knowing when to progress or regress on an individual basis).

 After 10 years of working with young athletes, I have reached one undeniable conclusion - the more I learn, the more I realize I do not know and the more I want to change my methodologies.
 Having said that, let us look at how I progress the teaching of a movement skill e.g. the "lateral deceleration".
-Firstly, break the key points of the movement into skill sets that are easy to remember so that kids can recite them to you and to themselves (this makes teaching and cueing much simpler).
-I have four points I require my young athletes to learn/know/commit to memory with respect to the "lateral deceleration" movement skill:
+Firstly, break the key points of the movement into skill sets that are easy to remember so that kids can recite them to you and themselves (this makes teaching and cueing much simpler).
+I have four points I require my young athletes to learn/know/commit to memory for the "lateral deceleration" movement skill:

 Once the young athletes understand each of these points individually and in conjunction with each other, I then progress the learning in three phases - statically, dynamically and randomly.